Name: Jonathan Senko

 Class Rules:

-2.Respect the computers (do not pound on desks or abuse equipment)
+3. Respect the computers (do not pound on desks or abuse equipment)

-4.One student to a computer (on own username)
+5. One student to a computer on own username

-7.Sit only on student chairs (not on furniture, windowsills, or floor)
+6. Sit only on student chairs (not on furniture, windowsills, or floor)

-9.No food, drink, candy, seeds, or gum (items will be thrown away)
+9. No food, drink, candy, seeds, or gum (items may be thrown away)

-10.No portable electronic devices (items may be confiscated)
+10. No portable electronic devices (items can be confiscated)

 Grading:

 All completed classwork and assignments will be graded based on the school guidelines.
 Late work will be given partial credit and makeup work will only be accepted if the absence is excused.
 Since these are technology classes, almost every assignment will be on the computer and deadlines will have to be met.
-Participation is also graded daily.